slint-ui/slint/docs/reference/src/language/widgets/lineedit.md

 -   **`input-type`** (_in_ _enum [`InputType`](../builtins/enums.md#inputtype)_): The way to allow special input viewing properties such as password fields (default value: `text`).
 -   **`placeholder-text`**: (_in_ _string_): A placeholder text being shown when there is no text in the edit field
--   **`read-only`** (_in_ _bool_): When set to true, text editing via keyboard and mouse is disabled but
+-   **`read-only`** (_in_ _bool_): When set to true, text editing via keyboard and mouse is disabled but selecting text is still enabled as well as editing text programatically (default value: `false`)
 -   **`text`** (_in-out_ _string_): The text being edited

 ### Functions